brooklynrail/brooklynrail-platform/content/people/ksenia-m-soboleva.md

 first_name: Ksenia
 last_name: "Soboleva "
 pronouns: She/Her
-short_bio: 'New York-based writer and art historian **Dr. Ksenia M. Soboleva** specializes in queer art and culture.
-She holds a PhD from the Institute of Fine Arts, NYU, with a dissertation titled "Fragments: Art, AIDS, and Lesbian Identity in the United States."
-Her writings have appeared in the _Brooklyn Rail, BOMB Magazine, Hyperallergic, art-agenda_, and various exhibition catalogues.
-She has curated exhibitions at Candice Madey Gallery, La MaMa Galleria, and Assembly Room.
-Soboleva was the 2020-2021 Jan and Marica Vilcek Curatorial Fellow at the Guggenheim Museum.
-She is currently the Andrew W.
+short_bio: "**Dr. Ksenia M. Soboleva** is a New York based art historian specializing in queer art and culture.
+She holds a Ph.D. from the Institute of Fine Arts, NYU, with a dissertation on art, AIDS, and lesbian identity in the United States.
+Soboleva is currently working on a book project titled _Friendship as a Way of Art: Queer Identity and Visual Citation,_ and co-editing (with Svetlana Kitto) the first major publication on the lesbian gallery Trial Balloon.
+Her writings have appeared in the _Brooklyn Rail, BOMB Magazine, Hyperallergic, Ursula Magazine,_ as well as various exhibition catalogues and artist monographs.
+She teaches at the New School and NYU."
-  Mellon Postdoctoral Fellow in Gender and LGBTQ+ History at the New York Historical Society.'
 portraits:
   - media: 2021/11/ksenia-m-soboleva
 rail_contributor_url: https://brooklynrail.org/contributor/Ksenia-Soboleva